nextflow-io/training/docs/hello_nextflow/01_orientation.md

 cd /workspace/gitpod/hello-nextflow
 ```

 This directory contains all the code files, test data and accessory files you will need.
-Feel free to explore the contents of this directory; the easiest way to see what it contains is the use the `tree` command (here we generate a table of contents to the second level down).
+Feel free to explore the contents of this directory; an easy way to see what it contains is the use the `tree` command (here we generate a table of contents to the second level down).

 ```bash
 tree . -L 2